-- The WebGL viewer will only support up to around 10,000 data points, depending on your device (possibly only 2,000 on laptops/phones).
-We've put a hard cap on 10,000 data points for the export now, to both preserve performance and to conserve the use of the free data storage we are providing (hosting plans may be available later) - We only export the data need to build the plot (x,y,z, shape colour etc), NOT the dataset itself so the user only sees the visualisation you created - they can't change it and they can't drill down to see the data behind each point (so make sure you put any key info in the hover text) - You can't manage the published visualisations or track usage or delete them - but that's top of our list of things to improve.
+The WebGL viewer would only support up to around 10,000 data points, depending on your device (possibly only 2,000 on laptops/phones).
+We put a hard cap on 10,000 data points for the export, to both preserve performance and to conserve the use of the free data storage we are providing.
+We only exported the data need to build the plot (x,y,z, shape colour etc), NOT the dataset itself - so the user only saw the visualisation you created - they couldn't change it and they couldn't drill down to see the data behind each point (so any key info needed to be in the hover text)

-So it may not yet be a complete solution, but it's a big step forward - letting you (and us) share 3D immersive visualisations as easily as we do 2D ones.
+So it wasn't a complete solution, but it was a big step forward - letting you (and us) share 3D immersive visualisations as easily as we do 2D ones.